JupyterPhysSciLab/Documentation/README.md

 # Packages
 The packages will eventually be available from PyPi (using pip for installation).
 Presently, they are only available from these repositories.
 The packages are broken up to allow using only the tools necessary.
-* _DataTable_ provides tools for generating a GUI table into which data can by typed and the data will survive clearing of the cell outputs from a notebook.
+* _jupyter-datainputtable_ provides tools for generating a GUI table into which data can by typed and the data will survive clearing of the cell outputs from a notebook.
 * _InstructorTools_ provides menu based tools for locking and unlocking text (Markdown) and code cells.
 The locking does not prevent clearing of cell outputs created by running a cell, just the editing of the content of these cells.
 * _JupyterPiDAQ_ provides menu based tools for interactive data collection using A/D boards and visualization of that data, presently only supports specific boards attached to Raspberry Pi 3B+ and above.
 * __Pseudo Packages__